HonzaVondras/TennisApplicationProject/README.md

 How to install and run application:

-Just download the tennis folder and then run the TennisApplication Java file with device that has java 17 on it
+Just download the tennis folder and then run the TennisApplication.Java file with device that has java 17 on it